A Japanese convenience store is simultaneously a bank, a post office, a ticket agency, a restaurant, and a place to print government documents at 3am.

 Food waste is substantial.
 A single store discards an estimated 18-19 onigiri and 5 boxed meals per day on average, plus bread, sweets, and prepared foods that expire on rotation.
 The total waste per store has been estimated at ¥4.68 million per year.
 The industry's historical accounting structure transferred most of this waste cost directly to franchise operators, creating a perverse incentive to keep ordering beyond demand to avoid empty shelves.
 Chains have introduced partial subsidies since public criticism mounted, but the systemic issue remains.

-This doesn't diminish the remarkable functionality of the konbini.
-It contextualizes it.
-The convenience you access at 3am in a Tokyo 7-Eleven is partially subsidized by the person behind the counter who has been there since 11pm and will be there until 7am.
+This doesn't diminish the functionality of the konbini.
+But the convenience you access at 3am in a Tokyo 7-Eleven is partially subsidized by the person behind the counter who has been there since 11pm and will be there until 7am.

 Planning Around the Konbini